raspberrypilearning/raspberry-pi-zero-time-lapse-cam/worksheet.md

 ## Setting up the software

 If you are using the optional Blinkt, you will need to install the library code on your Raspberry Pi Zero.
-Follow the instructions on the [software page](software.md) to install the software needed to control the Blinkt.
+Follow the instructions on the [software page](software.md) to install the software you need.

 ## Coding the lights